eduMFA/eduMFA/doc/configuration/tokenconfig/webauthn.rst

 You may define a directory containing trust roots for attestation certificates.

-This should be a path to a local directory on the server to which privacyIDEA has read access to.
+This should be a path to a local directory on the server to which eduMFA has read access to.
 Any certificate in this directory will be trusted to correctly attest authenticators during enrollment.

-This does not need to be set for WebAuthn to work, however without this, privacyIDEA can not check, whether an attestation certificate is actually trusted (it will still be checked for validity).
+This does not need to be set for WebAuthn to work, however without this, eduMFA can not check, whether an attestation certificate is actually trusted (it will still be checked for validity).
 Therefore it is mandatory to set this, if :ref:`policy_webauthn_enroll_authenticator_attestation_level` is set to “trusted” through policy for any user.